-Some pathogenic microorganisms when propagated in culture medium give distinctive colors to their colonies.
+Some pathogenic microorganisms when propagated in a culture medium give distinctive colors to their colonies.
 Such pigmentation comes in a variety of hues and often provides important diagnostic clues in laboratories for the identification of the isolates.
 These microbial pigments also play a role in disease pathogenesis by interfering with host immune clearance mechanisms or by exhibiting pro-inflammatory or cytotoxic properties.

 P. aeruginosa is usually recognized by the pigments it produces and the distinctive smell of cultures. .
 When the culture is left at room temperature, pigment color becomes more intense.
 A minority of strains are non-pigment producing.
 Other species of Pseudomonas (such as P.fluorescens and P. putida) also produce pigments.

 Staphylococcus aureus (aureus = “golden”, Latin) produces multiple carotenoid pigments, one being golden-yellow pigment (Staphyloxanthin).
 When cultured on sheep blood agar, S. aureus can be differentiated from other beta-hemolytic cocci by elaboration of golden pigment.
 The pigment is less pronounced in young colonies.

 Violacein from Chromobacterium violaceum